10 Best Hair Straightening Irons

 Maintenance and Longevity

-To extend the life of any flat iron, wipe the plates with a soft, slightly damp cloth after each use once they have cooled.
-Avoid harsh chemical cleaners that can strip ceramic or titanium coatings.
+To extend the life of any flat iron, wipe the plates with a soft, slightly damp cloth after each use once they have cooled, and avoid harsh chemical cleaners that can strip ceramic or titanium coatings.
 Store the iron with the cord loosely wrapped rather than tightly coiled, and never wrap it while the plates are still warm.
-If you use styling products, residue can build up on the plates over time and reduce glide, so regular cleaning keeps performance consistent.
+If you use styling products, residue can build up on the plates over time and reduce glide, so regular cleaning keeps performance consistent and protects your hair.

 How to Compare Reviews